 The reason?
 Mobile phones are going to steal the iPod’s market share.
 The good news for Gates is that he was right on the money.
-The bad news for Microsoft is that Apple cannibalized itself by making the iPhone, which became even more successful than the iPod.
+The bad news for Microsoft is that Apple cannibalized itself by making the iPhone.
+And Apple’s smartphone became even more successful than the iPod.

 “As good as Apple may be, I don’t believe the success of the iPod is sustainable in the long run,” Gates told the Frankfurter Allgemeine Zeitung.
 “You can make parallels with computers: Apple was very strong in this field before, with its Macintosh and its graphics user interface — like the iPod today — and then lost its position.”

-Gates went on to describe how the rise of cellphones, capable of doing much of what an iPod can do, would destroy the market for MP3 players.
+Gates went on to predict how things would play out.
+Cellphones, capable of doing much of what an iPod could do, would destroy the market for MP3 players, he said.

-At the time, the Apple press viewed the comments from Gates as sour grapes from a man who — having stepped down as Microsoft CEO in 2000 — was no longer relevant in the tech world in the way that Steve Jobs was.
-Given that Sony sold 340 million Walkmans worldwide over 25 years, and Apple had sold just 15 million iPods, they were confident that the iPod had a long future ahead of it.
+At the time, the Apple press viewed Gates’ dismissive comments about the iPod as sour grapes from a man who — having stepped down as Microsoft CEO in 2000 — was no longer relevant in the tech world in the way Steve Jobs was.

-What we know today, however, is that Jobs didn’t disagree with Gates.
-The year before, at a time when sales of the iPod portable music player made up approximately 45 percent of Apple’s revenue, he struck a deal with Motorola to produce a cellphone that could play songs from iTunes.
+Today, however, we know that Jobs agreed with Gates.
+The year before, at a time when sales of the iPod made up approximately 45 percent of Apple’s revenue, he struck a deal with Motorola to produce a cellphone that could play songs from iTunes.

-However, despite Gates’ prophetic words, Microsoft didn’t take that device too seriously, either — as this classic Steve Ballmer clip makes clear how badly Microsoft misjudged Apple’s phone:
+However, despite Gates’ prophetic words, Microsoft didn’t take the iPhone too seriously, either.
+Watching this classic Steve Ballmer clip makes clear how badly Microsoft misjudged Apple’s phone: